The Maude and Alexander Hadden Scholarship

 Established in 1968, the Maude and Alexander Hadden Scholarship is awarded to exceptionally worthy high school seniors with demonstrated financial need, for up to four years of college undergraduate study.
 Hadden Scholars must be U.S. citizens matriculating at a four-year accredited college or university established in the United States.

 In awarding Hadden Scholarships, Youth Foundation considers scholastic achievement, character, leadership, volunteerism, and financial need*.
-There is a minimum grade point average requirement, 3.5 on a 4.0 scale, to apply for a Hadden Scholarship**.
+There is a minimum unweighted grade point average requirement, 3.5 on a 4.0 scale, to apply for a Hadden Scholarship.
 There is no minimum test score requirement, but past winners have had competitive scores.
-In 2019, the average ACT was 32 and the average SAT was 1480.

 If an institution to reduce the amount of its own grant or aid package by any amount as a result of the Hadden Scholarship, this is called award displacement and it is disallowed by Youth Foundation policies.
 A Hadden Scholarship supplements the grant from your institution; it must not displace other grants or aid.
 Before final awards are announced, finalists will be required to provide a copy of their financial aid award letter from their college or university and a list of all outside scholarships, and to verify with their school’s financial aid department that award displacement will not result if the applicant is selected for a Hadden Scholarship.
 If it is found that a school has lowered its grant to the student in violation of our policy, Youth Foundation must adjust the amount awarded or discontinue the scholarship.